NationalGenomicsInfrastructure/StatusDB_seed_data/README.md

 - Fauxton UI: <http://localhost:5984/_utils>
 - Credentials: `admin` / `admin`

-The seed data is automatically loaded on first startup along with the views marked as
+The seed data is automatically loaded on first startup along with all views in the Statusdb_Views directory.
+It's prepared to use different scenarios where only a subset of views and data could be loaded, but currently there is only one `stage` scenario where all views and data is loaded.

 ### Persisting Data